6 Best Day Trips to Pompeii from Sorrento

 Positano, Amalfi Coast| ©pululante

-If you want to enjoy traditional cuisine without spending too much, you can go to La Tagliata ( Via Tagliata 32B), Da Vincenzo (Viale Pasitea 172) or Da Costantino (Via Corvo 95).
+If you want to enjoy traditional cuisine without spending too much, you can go to La Tagliata (Via Tagliata 32B), Da Vincenzo (Viale Pasitea 172) or Da Costantino (Via Corvo 95).

-• Duration: about 9 hours
+• Duration: approximately 9 hours

-• Price: between 90 € and 100 €.
+• Price: between $90 and $100

-Book a tour to the Amalfi Coast from Sorrento
+Book an excursion to Pompeii from Sorrento

-6. Tour to Pompeii and Herculaneum
+6. Excursion to Pompeii and Herculaneum

 Visit Herculaneum| ©Pablo Cabezos